 Q8.)
-Approximatly how much space is saved by converting the sam to a bam format?
+Approximately how much space is saved by converting the sam to a bam format?

-In order to make visualization easier, we’re going to merge each of our bams into one using the following commands.
+In order to make visualization easier, you should now merge each of your replicate sample bams into one combined BAM for each condition.
 Make sure to index these bams afterwards to be able to view them on IGV.

 Try viewing genes such as TP53 to get a sense of how the data is aligned.
 To do this: